danielwnn/GCP-Hackathon/001-AIandMLOps/Challenge-3/README.md

-# Challenge 2: Develop a machine learning model to identify a person by face photo
+# Challenge 3: Train a machine learning model to identify a person by face photo
 Smart Solutions Inc. wants to use face recognition to authenticate users into online systems.

 ## Prerequisites